unicode-org/icu4x/docs/process/boilerplate.md

 1. Set the crate to be `no_std`
 2. Enforce no unannotated panicky behavior, except in test mode
-3. Require every exported method to be documented
+3. Require every exported method to be documented, implement `Debug`, and be `non_exhaustive` or annotated as exhaustive

+If the crate has no `std` feature:

     // https://github.com/unicode-org/icu4x/blob/main/docs/process/boilerplate.md#library-annotations
     #![cfg_attr(not(test), no_std)]